 The recreational opportunities are equally impressive.
 Sixteen of the 22 parks offer extensive public access to outstanding waterways that host boating, fishing, water skiing, wildlife viewing and other related opportunities.
 The parks are rich with trails that accommodate biking, horseback riding, hiking and backpacking, as well as running and walking.
 Two parks host some of the most spectacular cave features in the southeastern United States.
 Golf courses are offered at six of the parks.
 Geocaching and birding trails have become popular new activities.

 To help educate people on the historical significance and economic impact of the Alabama State Parks we created the brochure below.

 Over the last 20 years, the Alabama State Park system has hosted a consistent visitation rate of 4 to 5 million customer occurrences each year, demonstrating that people love their parks.
 This same park system has consistently been recognized as being one of the most efficient in the nation, with 80 to 90 percent of the annual funding coming from customer fees, not taxes.
 These achievements did not happen by accident.
-They are the result of 75 years of dedicated effort on the part of our elected officials, park employees, local partners and of course, the loving patronage of our park customers.
+They are the result of over 80 years of dedicated effort on the part of our elected officials, park employees, local partners and of course, the loving patronage of our park customers.

 Dog-Friendly Policies at Alabama State Park